Duhnen: Tourism

 Most of the homes in the area are used as cottages and camping sites.

 The main beach, known as Duhnen Beach, is a long, softly sloping sandy beach situated on the North Sea.
-There's also a prelayed mud area along the ocean bed that has been used for mud racing (horse racing since 1902).
+There's also a pre-laid mud area along the ocean bed that has been used for mud racing (horse racing since 1902).

 Horse racing

 Horse and trotter racing along Duhnen Beach attracts about 30,000 spectators annually.
 The annual event begins when the mud flats, used as the racing track, are exposed by ebbing tides.